 Range in R – Character data

 Here, we have the case of applying the range function to a character vector.
-When applied to characters, range returns the first and last of the characters in alphabetical order.
+When applied to characters, a range analysis returns the first and last of the characters in alphabetical order- the minimum value is the first character vector on the list, and the maximum value is the last variable on the list, alphabetically.

 # range in R - vectors with alphabetical data > x=c("c","r","e","a","g","e","r") > range(x) "a" "r"

-In this example, there are 2 e’s and 2 r’s, however, because duplications do not matter it has no effect on the results.
+In this example, there are 2 e’s and 2 r’s, however, because duplications of multiple variables do not matter it has no effect on the summary statistics.

-Finding the range of a data set effectively gives you its boundaries.
-The range () function in R provides you with the visible extremes of the series.
-Note that these may not necessarily represent the real world limits of a series if your sample size is small and / or extreme values are very rare.
+Finding the range of a data set or dataframe effectively gives you its boundaries.
+The range () function in R provides you with the visible extreme number at the max and min of the series.
+Note that these may not necessarily represent the real world limits of a series if your sample size or subgroup size is small and / or extreme values are very rare.
 Most lottery ticket samples have payouts ranging between $0 and $100; a tiny handful of potential samples have payouts massively above that….